elektito/elektito.github.io/_posts/2018-12-20-lrfs-2-shell-and-packages.md

    communicated to the sub-makes (like the `-j` argument, so that the right number of parallel jobs are used).

+In order to actually run the built shell, you need to add the contents of the package file (the one built by the `build` script) to the image file we created before.
+After that, run the VM like this:

+    qemu-system-x86_64 -kernel /path/to/bzImage \
+                       -append "root=/dev/sda init=/bin/bash console=ttyS0" \
+                       -hda /path/to/image.img \
+                       -enable-kvm \
+                       -nographic \
+                       -serial mon:stdio

+Note the init parameter passed to the kernel.
+Here, we are telling the kernel to use `bash` as the init program.

 ## The source

 Everything I've talked about in this article can be found in this